pikaju/kosame/README.md

     .execute_opt(
         client,
         // RecordArrayRunner describes the strategy to fetch rows from the database.
 In this case,
-        // we run just a single SQL query that makes use of PostgreSQL's arrays and anonymous records.
+        // we run just a single SQL query that uses PostgreSQL's arrays and anonymous records.
         &mut RecordArrayRunner {},
     )
     .await?;